panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 sum satisfies Sum // OK
 ```

-The parameter names inside of the function type and the actual function do not have to be the same:
+The parameter names in the function type and the function can be different:

 ```typescript
 const sum1 = (num1: number, num2: number) => num1 + num2